The Mirror Method

 In its original form, Mirror Approach is based on a method discovered in 2012 and patented in 2017 and built on one breathtaking insight:

 When a practitioner enters a precisely attuned internal state, maintains a specific “mirror” quality of presence and shifts their own state — the client’s state begins to shift as well.
-Naturally, safely and literally immediately - all based on how our autonomic nervous system is set to naturallyself-regulate, work through our own perceptions and our interactions with other people.
+Naturally, safely and literally immediately - all based on how our autonomic nervous system is set to naturally self-regulate and work through our own perceptions and our interactions with other people.

 This approach is often associated with (including, but not limited to):